Back to blog

 What finance should ask IT this quarter

 The CFO’s question is narrow.
 What is the current fully loaded annual cost of Oracle Forms, including licenses, labor, audit, and integration?
 What is the one-time cost of a generation-led replacement?
 What is the payback period, and what is the year-five cumulative delta?
 If IT cannot answer within 30 days, the portfolio has been drifting.
+The true cost of running Oracle Forms breaks down the direct, indirect, and opportunity-cost lines most finance teams underestimate by a factor of two or three.

 The bottom line

 Oracle Forms replacement is no longer an IT modernization project.
 It’s a margin decision.
 In 2026, the math finally favors the replacement by a wide enough margin that CFOs who defer it are choosing to pay a premium for a depreciating asset.
 The companies that move this year will be operating on a different cost base by 2028.
+CTOs taking this case into the budget meeting will find the slide that gets modernization budget approved a useful complement.